MennaEhab/Encryption-Application/README.md

                Encryption of a text up to 1000 ASCII characters, using a key consisting of 8 ASCII characters using the CR4 algorithm

  Programming techniques:
  - Using of MFC.
  - Using classes (OOP) .
  Input  :
-          ASCII key and ASCII text.
+  -ASCII key .
+  -ASCII text.
  Output :
-          encrypted bytes in hex format.
+  -encrypted bytes in hex format.